KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

         super.viewDidLoad()
         setupPro(
             withLicenseKey: "your-license-key",
-            locales: [...], // Define which locales to use for Basic & Silver licenses
+            locales: [...], // Define which locales to use (Basic & Silver licenses)
+            licenseError: { error in
+                // This is called if the license registration fails.
+            }
-            licenseConfiguration: { license in ... }  // Customize the keyboard for the license
+            licenseConfiguration: { license in
+                // This is called if the license registration succeeds.
+                // You can use this license to configure your keyboard.
+                // You can now also access all KeyboardKit Pro features.
+            }
         )
     }
 }